This post may contain affiliate links. Please see my disclosure policy.

 1. These donuts were a hit in my house.
 My son who only eats the tops of donuts ate the whole thing.
 Lol it’s a big deal for me lol.
 Anyway they were amazing

 2. These are excellent.
 The crumb is moist and tender.
-I made my own cake flour following the recipe instructions, and subbed whole milk + lemon juice for the buttermilk.
+I made my own cake flour, and subbed whole milk + lemon juice for the buttermilk.
 I added a pinch of cinnamon, and may add instant espresso the next time I make these.
 Because the glaze is basically a ganache, which is something I’ve successfully frozen many times, for convenience I froze the doughnuts after dipping them.
 The glaze was nice and shiny and smooth after being frozen.
 These are keepers!